• Skip to primary navigation

 • 1 Tablespoon Soy Sauce or Coconut Aminos

-• 1 Tablespoon Granular Sweetener (Click here to see my favorite on Amazon)
+• 1 Tablespoon sugar free granulated sweetener (see my favorite on Amazon)

 • 1 Tablespoon Apple cider vinegar